soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemGearsetBlockDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-If an item has a related gearset, this is the list of items in that set, and an unlock expressionthat evaluates to a number representing the progress toward gearset completion (a very rare use forunlock expressions!)
+If an item has a related gearset, this is the list of items in that set, and an unlock expression that evaluates to a number representing the progress toward gearset completion (a very rare use for unlock expressions!)

 ## Schema
 * **Schema Type:** Definition